-Now in its sixth year, the Tokyo Modular Festival is an event where modular synth artists, sound designers, engineers, graphic artists and music lovers join forces.
+Now in its ninth year, the Tokyo Modular Festival is an event where modular synth artists, sound designers, engineers, graphic artists and music lovers join forces.
 Exploring the creative possibilites of the modern modular synthesiser which are undergoing a resurgence in popularity across the globe, it joins analogue electronics with digital technology.
 The open patachable format of modulars allows for unending possibilities of creativity without the predicitability of pre-set sounds created on screens.
-The music will be accomapnied by visual designs from F∞x Laser, Aiko and Ethan Drown Hurlburt.

 CEATEC is a giant consumer electronics show that takes place in October each year.
 It’s the Japan equivalent of mega trade shows like CES in the US and IFA in Europe.
 Although Japanese electronics companies are no longer the innovators […]

 As the name suggests, this little market is all about reducing waste and wastefulness—the perfect antidote to Tokyo’s shop-till-you-drop culture.
 It’s a good place to pick up snazzy secondhand clothes for cheap-cheap, as well as DVDs, CDs (remember those?), books […]

 Running for over 40 years, the Edogawa Fireworks Festival is one of the more senior fireworks festivals in Tokyo.
 The venue, on the banks of the Edo River, is a 25-minute walk from JR Koiwa Station and a 15-minute walk […]